Are you looking for new cinematic sensations? PAM CUT has partnered with the Phi Centre (Montreal, Canada) as the exclusive U.S. venue for VR TO GO.

 France, 9 minutes, English/French, 2016

-Kinoscope is a VR experience immersing the spectator into a lively and colorful universe to discover the history of cinema through numerous box office hits such as The Godfather films, Apocalypse Now, The Brink’s Job, One from the Heart and Bonnie and Clyde.
+Kinoscope is a VR experience immersing the spectator into a lively and colorful universe to discover the history of cinema through numerous box office hits such as the Godfather films, Apocalypse Now, Taxi Driver, The Brink’s Job, Bonnie and Clyde, and more.
 A virtual reality journey immersing the spectator into a lively and colorful universe to discover the history of cinema.

 A Predicament of Pangolins